 There are several reasons why you might want to complain about a bailiff's conduct.
 Find out how to make a complaint about a bailiff in the United Kingdom.

 The section explains bailiffs powers and your rights if a bailiff make a visit to your home.
 Find out how the law protects you and your home if an enforcement officer knocks on your door.

 How do you know if it is a genuine bailiff or debt collector knocking on your door?
 Review a simple guide explaining the role and responsibilities of bailiffs in Britain.

 There are several ways to complain about a claims management company.
 It will depend on whether you contact the claims company or make a complaint to the Claims Management Regulator.

 Help is available if you are unable to pay off your debts.
 The government site provides some options for dealing with your debts.

 What should you do if someone makes a money claim against you and says you owe them money?
 Find out how to respond to a court claim for money or defend it.

 You can use the online court and tribunal finder service.
 The system allows you to find the right court or tribunal on the GOV.UK website.

-Get guidance on bankruptcy petitions and misconduct of trading.
-Extra details cover company insolvency in England and Wales.
+You can also get further guidance about bankruptcy petitions and misconduct of trading, including details that cover company insolvency in England and Wales.